HSzkuu/HINATA-Docs-VP/en/SEGA/index.md

 * [SEGA Official Serial Protocol](serial.md)
 * [AimeIO (based on Segatools)](aimeio.md)

 Each of the two methods has its own advantages and disadvantages.
-Currently (with firmware version 2025040400), I recommend using **AimeIO**.
+Currently (with firmware version 2025040400), I recommend using **SEGA Official Serial Protocal**.

 Please prepare a game that can **connect to the network normally** first.